tricksterYDY/TIL/HTML/ChatGPT_questions.md

-# Q : "Why does the browser automatically add the <tbody> tag when creating a table in HTML without explicitly including it?"
+# Q :
+## "Why does the browser automatically add the <tbody> tag when creating a table in HTML without explicitly including it?"
+# A : (explained below)
 HTML has optional tags, and the <tbody> tag is one of them.
 When you create a table in HTML without explicitly including the <tbody> tag, the browser will still generate it in the Document Object Model (DOM) during the rendering process.

 In your provided example, even though you didn't include <tbody> in your HTML code, the browser's developer tools are adding it in the DOM representation.
 The browser automatically adds <tbody> to group the table rows (<tr>) when it's not explicitly provided.